katherinecory/Etsy-XML-Feed/README.md

 Contact / History
 ----------

 I created this script a few years ago to import a shop's Etsy listings into Drupal.
-I'm sharing this code because I remember struggling to find another solution to the issue of exporting Etsy data into XML.
+I'm sharing this code because I remember struggling to find another solution that exported Etsy data into XML.

 If you have any questions or improvements feel free to leave an issue, fork this project or create a pull request.
 I can also be reached at hello@katherinecory.com